davideas/FlexibleAdapter/README.md

 * Then, the class FlexibleAdapter handles the content paying attention at the animations (calling notify only for the position. _Note:_ you still need to set your animation to the RecyclerView when you create it in the Activity).
 * Then you need to extend over again this class.
 Here you add and implement methods as you wish for your own ViewHolder and your Domain/Model class (data holder).

-I've put the click listeners inside the ViewHolder and the Set is done at the creation and not in the Binding method, that is called at each invalidate when calling notify..() methods.
+I've put the Set click listeners at the creation and not in the Binding method, because onBindViewHolder is called at each invalidate (each notify..() methods).

 Also note that this adapter handles the basic clicks: _single_ and _long clicks_.
 If you need a double tap you need to implement the android.view.GestureDetector.